 Medications—There are drugs that may temporarily relieve the pain and other symptoms of Morton's neuroma.
-Long-term use of these medications is not recommended.
+You should not use these medications for a long time.

-- Anti-inflammatory drugs—Nonsteroidal anti-inflammatory drugs, such as ibuprofen or aspirin, may be taken orally to reduce pain and inflammation.
-Anti-inflammatory drugs can also be administered by direct injection into the skin.
+Anti-inflammatory drugs—Nonsteroidal anti-inflammatory drugs, such as ibuprofen or aspirin, may be taken orally (by mouth) to reduce pain and inflammation.
+Anti-inflammatory drugs can also be given by direct injection into the skin.

-Orthotics—These are custom-designed shoe inserts that can reduce some of the pain associated with Morton's neuroma.
-Sometimes padding is placed around the toe area, and tape is applied to hold the padding in place.
+Orthotics—These are custom-designed shoe inserts that can reduce some of the pain of Morton's neuroma.
+Often a metatarsal pad is placed on your foot insole or shoe insole to offload (take the pressure off) the painful nerve.

-Surgery—When medications or other treatments do not work, podiatric surgery may be required.
+Surgery—When medications or other treatments do not work, foot surgery may be needed.
 The most common surgical procedure for treating Morton's neuroma is a neurectomy, in which part of the nerve tissue is removed.
-Although this procedure effectively removes the original neuroma, sometimes scar tissue known as a stump neuroma forms at the site of the incision.
-This may result in tingling, numbness, or pain following surgery.

-Surgery is effective in relieving or reducing symptoms for Morton's neuroma patients in about 75% to 85% of all cases.
+Surgery is effective in relieving or reducing symptoms of Morton's neuroma in about 75% to 85% of all cases.

 How can Morton's neuroma be prevented?

-- Do not wear tight shoes or high-heeled shoes for prolonged periods.
+Do not wear tight shoes or high-heeled shoes for long periods.

-- Do wear athletic footwear with enough padding to cushion the balls of the feet when exercising or participating in sports.
+Do wear athletic footwear with enough padding to cushion the balls of the feet when you are exercising or taking part in sports.